What is a Liberal Arts Degree and What Can You Do With It?

-Although they're well-equipped for many different roles, liberal arts majors may have a less clear cut road to the "perfect" job than some graduates.
-Levesque has several suggestions for liberal arts majors entering the job market:
+Although they're well-equipped for many different roles, liberal arts majors may have a less clear-cut road to the perfect job than some graduates.
+Ranstrom had several suggestions for liberal arts majors entering the job market.

-- Diversify Your Skill Set: Research done by Payscale has shown that business and computer science majors tend to make more in the initial phase of their careers because of their technical skills, but that liberal arts majors catch up and can even surpass some of their counterparts over a lifetime.
-Obtaining some technical skills would allow liberal arts graduates to help close that gap in the early years of their career.
+- Diversify Your Skill Set – Research done by Payscale has shown that business and computer science majors tend to make more in the initial phase of their careers due to their technical skills, but that liberal arts majors catch up and can surpass some of their counterparts over the course of their careers.
+Obtaining some technical skills can allow liberal arts graduates to help close that gap in the earlier years of their careers.

-- Build Your Personal Brand: Liberal arts students are adept in storytelling and communicating complex ideas, and when it's time to enter the job market they need to direct these skills at telling their own story.
-Levesque offered this example: "A graduate with a history degree applying for a Fortune 500 company may not immediately make as much sense to a hiring manager as a business or accounting major, but that does not mean that there isn't value in what the history major can provide.
+- Build Your Personal Brand – Liberal arts students are adept at storytelling and communicating complex ideas.
+When it's time to enter the job market they need to harness those skills to tell their own story.
+Establishing a personal brand is important.
+Ranstrom offered an example: "A graduate with a history degree applying for a Fortune 500 company may not immediately make as much sense to a hiring manager as a business or accounting major, but that does not mean that there isn't value in what the history major can provide.
 It's about creating a personal branding website, portfolio and cover letter that connects the dots for the hiring manager and showcases not only the history major's strengths, but also his or her commitment and excitement to the organization's mission."

-- Think Outside the Box: Levesque said that liberal arts majors should be flexible and creative as they start to explore the job market.
-"If they think too narrowly about the application of their degree in the workforce, they will see lower pay and higher competition (i.e. the English major trying to break into publishing); however, if they are willing to explore different industries and organizations, acquiring skills, contacts, and experiences along the way, they will find a way to merge all of their areas of interests and strengths in a more compelling and fulfilling career," Levesque said.
+- Think Outside the Box – Ranstrom said that liberal arts majors should be flexible and creative as they start to explore the job market.
+"If they think too narrowly about the application of their degree in the workforce, they will see lower pay and higher competition (i.e. the English major trying to break into publishing); however, if they are willing to explore different industries and organizations, acquiring skills, contacts, and experiences along the way, they will find a way to merge all of their areas of interests and strengths in a more compelling and fulfilling career," Ranstrom said.
 Adaptability and an open mind will serve liberal arts majors well in the job market.

 Is a Liberal Arts Degree Worth It?

 So, is a liberal arts degree worth it?
-Consider this: the job market is changing quickly, and the skills that are most in demand in the future may very well be the humanities.
-Automation and artificial intelligence are affecting more and more industries, but skills like critical thinking, relationship-building and storytelling resist automation and will continue to be needed in the workforce.
+Consider this – the job market changes quickly and the skills that are most in demand in the future may very well be the humanities.
+Automation and artificial intelligence are affecting more and more industries.
+But skills like critical thinking, relationship-building and storytelling resist automation and will continue to be needed in the workforce.

 "I think that we are on the precipice of an exciting time for liberal arts majors.
 As more and more jobs become automated, new needs, new jobs and departments that haven't even been conceptualized, will emerge," she said.
 "It is here that the liberal arts major will excel because of their ability to communicate and story tell."